Landlord Insurance for Rental Properties

 Rent protection insurance for landlords

-Rent protection cover protects you against the costs associated with any unforeseen rental income losses, should you be unable to rent out your property due to significant damage to the building, for example.
+Rent protection cover (also known as rent guarantee insurance) protects landlords against the costs associated with any unforeseen rental income losses, should your tenants be unable to pay their rent - perhaps because they have become too ill or injured to work, for example.

 Read more: Rent Guarantee Insurance for Landlords

 Unoccupied house insurance is a useful policy that covers your rental property during any periods where there are no tenants living in your property.
 Bear in mind that ‘unoccupied’ usually means that no one has been living in the property for a period of over 30 days, rather than shorter timescales.